IBM-Blockchain-Archive/cp-web/README.md

 ##### OR

 You need a blockchain network to run this demo.
+You have two options:

 - **Option 1:** Create a Bluemix IBM Blockchain network - [instructions](./docs/use_bluemix_hyperledger.md)